nillawafers11/Pokemon-Revival-Revived/README.md

 I do recommend applying solder with a soldering iron to the legs of the chip to ensure that each leg is connected and secured to the board.

 Then, replace the battery.
-I only had CR1616 batteries on hand, which will work (and what is pictured), but won't last as long.
+I only had CR1616 batteries on hand, which will work (and what is pictured above), but won't last as long.
 Use CR2025 batteries as denoted on the board.
 There is a plethora of guides online on how to replace a Gameboy battery.
 [Here's one from iFixit.](https://www.ifixit.com/Guide/Game+Boy+Cartridge+Battery+Replacement/27213)

 Clean any residual flux thoroughly from the board with at least 90% isopropyl alcohol and you're almost done.